opendocsg/slw-judgments-backfill/2011_SGHC_109/report.md

  [emphasis added]

 44     In clarification of Dr Philip Chan’s (“Dr Chan’s”) position, the defendant tendered a paper entitled “Statutory adjudication and the standard building contract in Singapore – Is the Final Payment referable to statutory adjudication?”, which was submitted to COBRA 2008 (the construction and building research conference of the Royal Institution of Chartered Surveyors held in September 2008).
-That paper discussed the first case that went up to the High Court challenging the validity of an adjudicator’s determination, _Tiong Seng Contractors (Pte) Ltd v Chuan Lim Construction Pte Ltd_ [2007] 4 SLR(R) 364 (“ _Tiong Seng Contractors_ ”).
+That paper discussed the first case that went up to the High Court challenging the validity of an adjudicator’s determination, _Tiong Seng Contractors (Pte) Ltd v Chuan Lim Construction Pte Ltd_ <span class="citation">[2007] 4 SLR(R) 364</span> (“ _Tiong Seng Contractors_ ”).
 In the concluding section at page 11 of the paper, Dr Chan raised certain queries that he felt ought to have been raised in respect of that case, the first of which I set out here:

  First, as each payment claim has a limitation period to serve , is it possible to validly serve a payment claim based on Progress Claim 10 dated one month after the Final Claim and which represents the unpaid amount claimed in the Final Claim.
 It is humbly submitted that without further scrutiny of other points, a payment claim based on more than a month old Final Claim would have been time barred.